kensho-technologies/graphql-compiler/docs/source/index.rst

 - :doc:`Macro System <advanced_features/macro_system>`, to learn how to write "macro edges", which allow users to define new edges that become part of the GraphQL schema, using existing edges as building blocks.
-- :doc:`Schema Stitching <advanced_features/schema_stitching>`, to learn how to stitch-schemas
-  together and execute cross-database queries.
-- :doc:`Schema Transformations <advanced_features/schema_transformations>`, to learn how to
-  rename objects and prevent schema collisions when stitching schemas.
 - :doc:`Schema Graph <advanced_features/schema_graph>`, for an utility that makes it easy to explore the schema of a database, including the databases indexes.